-Non-modeled SR add-on (or "standard SR") is calculated using supervisory prescribed risk weights and methodologies for covered debt, equity and securitization positions that are not included in modeled SR. The market risk-based capital and risk-weighted assets for non-modeled SR is shown in the table on page 2 of this Pillar 3 Report.
+Non-modeled SR add-on (or "standard SR") is calculated using supervisory prescribed risk weights and methodologies for covered debt, equity and securitization positions that are not included in modeled SR. The market risk-based capital and risk-weighted assets for non-modeled SR is shown in the table below.